Direct deposit help centre

 - If you enrol online, in person or by telephone, you should begin receiving your direct deposit payments by the next pay cycle

-- If you enrol by mail and you have a Canadian bank account, you should begin receiving your direct deposit payments in six to eight weeks
+- If you enrol by mail and you have a Canadian bank account, you should begin receiving your direct deposit payments in 6 to 8 weeks

 - If you have a foreign bank account, you should begin receiving your direct deposit payments within three months

 - The service standards of foreign banks varies from bank to bank, which may mean getting enroled is slower than you might expect